Estimated reading time: 4 minutes

 Students can apply to the federal direct loan programs to see if they are eligible for a student loan to pay a portion of their school fees.
-Federal direct loans are guaranteed to students who meet eligibility guidelines and submit appropriate application and documents.
+Federal direct loans are guaranteed to students who meet eligibility guidelines and submit appropriate applications and documents.
 Direct student loans for trade schools have good repayment rates and terms.
 The program is available to Title IV approved institutions.
-This could help remove the overall concern about how to get additional funds for tuition.
+This could help remove the overall concern about getting additional tuition funds.

 5. Private Funding

 Students may be able to obtain other funding sources such as a private loan or enter into a private payment plan directly with an institution if qualified.
 These plans may require some payments while the student is in school.
 It is suggested the student exhaust all student grants, loans, and scholarships, if qualified, before considering this option.